-Mission: The mission of the National Name Check Program (NNCP) is to analyze and report information in response to name check requests received from federal agencies, for the purpose of protecting the United States from foreign and domestic threats to national security.
+Mission: The mission of the National Name Check Program (NNCP) is to provide useful, accurate, and comprehensive information allowing our federal customer agencies to assess risk for the purpose of protecting the American people.

 Authority: Executive Order (EO) 13467, as amended, authorizes the National Name Check Program to conduct national agency checks as part of the pre-employment vetting and background investigation process.
 In addition, the FBI may provide responsive information to requesting agencies if it is determined that the information may be released pursuant to applicable law and policy, to include the Privacy Act of 1974 (5 USC § 552(a)).

 Purpose: Many federal agencies seek background information from FBI files before bestowing a privilege—whether that privilege is government employment or an appointment, a security clearance, attendance at a White House function, immigration benefits, naturalization, or a visa to visit the United States.
 More than 50 agencies regularly request FBI name checks.
 In addition to serving federal government customers, the NNCP conducts numerous name searches in direct support of the counterterrorism, counterintelligence, and homeland security efforts of the FBI.